Raghukashyap1143/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ## Task 1: Sign up and configure the eShopOnWeb team project in Azure DevOps

+In this task, we created a new Azure DevOps organization and project, configured billing, and set up required policies.
+We also used the Demo Generator tool and integrated a PAT into the code to simulate a secret.

 1. Search for Edge in the Windows Search bar, select it and navigate to **Azure DevOps** using the link below.
 Select **Start Free**, and sign in with the credentials provided in the Environment variables.

    ```